The Barn Theatre,

 THE DUTY MANAGER WILL TAKE CHARGE AND ISSUE ALL INSTRUCTIONS NECESSARY TO IMPLEMENT THE EMERGENCY EVACUATION PROCEDURE

-Immediately inform the Front of House Manager, Stage Manager and the Lighting & Sound Operators.
-This should be done using the internal phone system.
+• Liaise with the Front of House Manager, Stage Manager and the Lighting and Sound Operators.
+This should be done using the wireless radio/Techpro network.

 Stage Manager

-Immediately inform the Barn Duty Manager, Front of House Manager and the Lighting & Sound Operators.
-This should be done using the internal phone system.
+• Liaise with the Duty Manager, Front of House Manager and the Lighting and Sound Operators.
+This should be done using the wireless radio/Techpro network.

-Ensure that all occupants evacuate the stage, dressing rooms & kitchen areas in a calm manner, marshalling in Oxted School forecourt.
+• Ensure that all occupants evacuate the stage, dressing rooms, kitchen and Little Barn in a calm manner, marshalling in the Oxted School forecourt.

-Notify the Barn Duty Manager of completed evacuation of area of responsibility upon arrival in Oxted School forecourt.
+• Notify the Duty Manager of completed evacuation of area of responsibility and then proceed to Oxted School forecourt.

 Lighting Operator

-Immediately inform the Barn Duty Manager, Front of House Manager, Stage Manager and the Sound Operator.
-This should be done using the internal phone system.
+• Liaise with the Duty Manager, Front of House Manager, Stage Manager and the Sound Operator.
+This should be done using the wireless radio/Techpro network.

-Notify the Barn Duty Manager of completed evacuation for area of responsibility upon arrival in Oxted School forecourt.
+• Notify the Duty Manager of completed evacuation of area of responsibility and then proceed to the Oxted School forecourt.

 Sound Operator